mvolkmann/blog/src/swift/Localization.md

 1. Click the "Next" button.
 1. Keep the default directory and the default file name "Localizable.strings".
 1. Click the "Create" button.
-1. Select the "Localizable.strings" file in the File Navigator.
+1. Select the "Localizable.strings" file in the Project Navigator.
 1. Open the Inspector panel on the right.
 1. Under "Localization", click the "Localize..." button.
 1. In the dialog that appears, click the "Localize" button.
-1. Once again, select the "Localizable.strings" file in the File Navigator.
+1. Once again, select the "Localizable.strings" file in the Project Navigator.
 1. In the Inspector panel on the right under "Localization", check all the language checkboxes.
-   This will add one entry under "Localizable.strings" in the File Navigator for each selected language.
+   This will add one entry under "Localizable.strings" in the Project Navigator for each selected language.

 ## Populating the "Strings" File

-1. In the File Navigator, expand the "Localizable.strings" entry to expose an entry for each supported language.
+1. In the Project Navigator, expand the "Localizable.strings" entry to expose an entry for each supported language.
 1. For each supported language
-   1. Select its entry in the File Navigator.
+   1. Select its entry in the Project Navigator.
    1. For each string to be translated
       1. Enter an assignment statement of the form `"key" = "translation";` (note the semicolon at the end).